L24358/reviving_Bach/README.md

 # Reviving Bach
-Music generation using various approaches and neural networks
+Music generation using various approaches and neural networks, by Belle Liu and Mike Wendels

 ## Training Neural Networks